 A five-year Power Five force, Tony White has led the turnarounds of the Syracuse Orange and the Nebraska Cornhuskers’ defenses.
 Last season, White’s unit frequently compensated for an offense prone to turnovers in Matt Rhule’s first year, showcasing his aggressive, attack-oriented style.

-Though he’s yet to lead a college program, the 45-year-old could be a hot commodity in the next cycle and bring strong recruiting ties along the East Coast.
+Though he’s yet to lead a college program, the 45-year-old has strong recruiting ties along the East Coast.
+He signed on to become Florida State’s DC in December, but White would likely jump at the opportunity to lead the Irish.

 MORE: Simulate the College Football Season with CFN’s College Football Playoff Predictor